Error codes

 target_host: 230.0.0.1

-The explicit configuration might be useful when adding other tools such as wireshark.
+The explicit configuration might be useful when adding other tools such as Wireshark.

 E015: Failed to map ecu to channel